 - Improper chasing made on walls/columns. without due care for structural stability.

-- Faulty ghabadi finishing creates problems in tiling and can cause leakages if the ghabadi work is done by the plumber or semi-skilled mason.
+- Faulty ghabadi finishing creates problems in tiling and can cause leakages if the ghabadi work is done by a plumber or semi-skilled mason.
 Always employ a skilled mason for plumbing work.

 - No curing arrangements are made for ghabadi finishing.